Rules & Policies

 All Camp Staff hold First Aid and CPR certificates to assist in emergencies, but we do not have a nurse on duty.
 Families are expected to handle their own general medical needs.
 In the unfortunate event that an emergency occurs, please know that the closest hospital is Barton Memorial approximately a 15-minute drive from camp.

-During all lakefront activities we have staff that hold a lifeguard certification and can provide needed response in the event of an emergency.
+During all lakefront activities, we have staff that hold a lifeguard certification and can provide needed response in the event of an emergency.
 However, because of the nature of our camp activities do not have “lifeguards on-duty,” nor do we conduct swim tests with our family campers.
-We ask that adults know there limits and parents keep an eye on their children.
+We ask that adults know their limits and parents keep an eye on their children.

 Camp Concord Family Camp staff understands most people think of their pet as part of the family.
 Everyone’s pet is very special, and the majority of pets are well-behaved.
 However, for reasons of sanitation, public health, liability, environmental impact, and safety of all campers, pets are not allowed at camp.
 Thank you for understanding.